purefinance/pure.finance/SECURITY.md

 ## Pure Finance bug bounty program

 The project engages in an official bug bounty program for security researchers and responsible public disclosures.
-See https:// for further details.
+See #dev-general channel on [Discord](https://discord.com/invite/Pm8UDaazsK) for further details.

 ## Disclosure Policy